China's Hu says Europe can solve its economic woes

 Expanding the EFSF to 1 trillion euros is central to the euro zone's latest anti-crisis plan, put together at a summit last week.
 Details have yet to emerge and European leaders are under pressure to show the plan can work.

-Regling was visiting China after the euro zone leaders struck the deal to boost the EFSF's firepower, recapitalise banks and reduce Greece's crippling debt burden.
+Regling was visiting China after the euro zone leaders struck the deal to boost the EFSF's firepower, recapitalize banks and reduce Greece's crippling debt burden.

 Japan told Regling on Monday that it would continue to buy EFSF bonds but, like China, it did not commit itself to putting cash into a mooted special purpose vehicle to enhance the rescue fund's firepower.